 Economic crime includes, for example, accounting offences, different types of tax offences, embezzlement, insider trading, breach of fiduciary duty, and bribery.
 The number of reported economic offences is largely determined by the level of monitoring activity conducted by public authorities such as the Swedish Tax Agency.
 Most persons suspected of offences are middle-aged men.
 The offences are most often conducted within a commercial activity.

-In the Swedish Crime Survey (NTU - Nationella trygghetsundersökningen), 3.1 per cent of the population (16–79 years of age) stated that they had been exposed to fraud, which corresponds to approximately 230,000 individuals.
-This is a reduction as compared with 2013, when 3.5 per cent of the population stated that they had been exposed.
+In the Swedish Crime Survey (NTU - Nationella trygghetsundersökningen), 3.5 per cent of the population (16–79 years of age) stated that they had been exposed to fraud, which corresponds to approximately 261,000 individuals.
+This is an increase as compared with 2014, when 3.1 per cent of the population stated that they had been exposed.
 However, fraud offences show a certain upwards trend during the measured period.
-The number of incidents in the population was approximately 321,000 in 2014.
-Most people who were exposed to fraud during 2014 (84%) state that it occurred on a single occasion.
+Most people who were exposed to fraud during 2015 (85%) state that it occurred on a single occasion.
+The number of incidents in the population was approximately 352,000 in 2015.

-Ordinarily, a somewhat greater number of men than women are exposed to fraud, but in 2014 the percentages were essentially the same (3.1% for men compared with 3.0% for women).
-This is because the number of male victims declined somewhat while the percentage of female victims remained essentially unchanged as compared with the preceding year.
-Unlike other offences against the individual, exposure to fraud is relatively evenly allocated across the age spectrum, but most common for the 45 – 54 age group.
+A greater number of men than women are exposed to fraud, and have been throughout the measured period (4.0% for men compared with 2.9% for women).
+Unlike other offences against the individual, exposure to fraud is relatively evenly allocated across the age spectrum, but least frequent for the age groups 65 – 74 (2.1%) and 75 – 79 (1.5%).

-Persons born in Sweden with two parents born abroad represent a higher percentage of victims of fraud (5.0%) as compared with persons born in Sweden with at least one parent born in Sweden (2.9%) and persons born abroad (3.4%).
-Single parents are exposed to fraud to a significantly greater extent (6.1%) than single persons without children (3.5%) or couples with or without children (2.8% and 2.5%, respectively).
+Persons born abroad, or born in Sweden with two parents born abroad, represent a higher percentage of victims of fraud (4.3% and 4.1% respectively) as compared with persons born in Sweden with at least one parent born in Sweden (3.2%).
+Single parents are exposed to fraud to a significantly greater extent (6.5%) than single persons without children (4.2%) or couples with or without children (3.0% and 2.7%, respectively).

 There are a number of different methods for defrauding private persons in respect of money or valuable items.
-The NTU does not provide a complete picture of which methods are used but sheds light on a few of the most discussed.
-Some form of fraud via the Internet (44% of the cases) occurs often.
-In approximately one-third of the cases (39%), bank or credit card fraud occurs, for example in the form of skimming.
-The results are consistent with victimisation during 2013.
+The Swedish Crime Survey does not provide a complete picture of which methods are used but sheds light on a few of the most discussed.
+Some form of fraud via the Internet (46% of the cases) occurs often.
+In two out of five of the cases (41%), bank or credit card fraud occurs, for example in the form of skimming.

 Number of reported frauds and other impropriety pursuant to Chapter 9 of the Swedish Penal Code, 2006 – 2015.
 Source: Reported offences